goldsmith323/rhino_gh_mcp/README.md

 4. Verify: Visit `http://localhost:8080/status`

 ### 3. Configure MCP Client
-Add to your MCP client configuration file:
+Add to your MCP client configuration file (optional: if running in a virtual environment, you can point you command to that python executable):

 ```json
 {